vk-cs/terraform-provider-vkcs/docs/resources/compute_instance.md

 - `vendor_options` optional &rarr;  Map of additional vendor-specific options.
 Supported options are described below.
   - `detach_ports_before_destroy` optional *boolean* &rarr;  Whether to try to detach all attached ports to the vm before destroying it to make sure the port state is correct after the vm destruction.
 This is helpful when the port is not deleted.

+  - `get_password_data` optional *boolean* &rarr;  If true, wait for password data to become available and retrieve it.
+Use this attribute only for instances running Microsoft Windows.
+The password data is exported to the "password_data" attribute.
+The password will be generated only if you specify the instance key pair.

   - `ignore_resize_confirmation` optional *boolean* &rarr;  Boolean to control whether to ignore manual confirmation of the instance resizing.